Koot Hoomi: Personal features

 C. W. Leadbeater described the physical appearance of Master KH as follows:

 The Master Kuthumi wears the body of a Kashmiri Brahman, and is as fair in complexion as the average Englishman.
 He, too, has flowing hair, and His eyes are blue and full of joy and love.
 His hair and beard are brown, which, as the sunlight catches it, becomes ruddy with glints of gold.
 His face is somewhat hard to describe, for His expression is ever changing as He smiles; the nose is finely chiselled, and the eyes are large and of a wonderful liquid blue.

 K.H.'s retreat and initiation

 Mme.
-Blavatsky in Oct 2, 1881 described this to Mrs. Mary Hollis Billing as follows:
+Blavatsky on Oct 2, 1881 described this to Mrs. Mary Hollis Billing as follows: